arthurbrenno/intellibricks/README.md

 IntelliBricks is built around three core modules, designed for power and seamless integration:

-### 🧠 LLMs Module: Integrate easilly with AI providers
+### 🧠 LLMs Module: Integrate easily with AI providers

 Interact with Language Models in pure Python.